-To date, science has not yet been able to identify the exact cause of bipolar disorder.
-However, there are strong indications that there is a genetic component, as chances of developing the disorder are enhanced if a close family member has the condition.
+To date, science has not yet been able to identify the exact cause of the bipolar disorder.
+However, there are strong indications that there is a genetic component, as the chances of developing the disorder are enhanced if a close family member has the condition.
 But even so, when studying identical twins there may be one twin with the disorder and the other who never develops it.

 It is also thought that particular features in brain structure might predispose someone to bipolar disorder, especially in light of traumatic events or intensely stressful life events that might trigger a bipolar episode.

 - Exercising poor judgment